-Executive Director Douglas Oldmixon douglas.oldmixon@trec.texas.gov 512-936-3088
+Executive Director Chelsea T. Buchholtz chelsea.buchholtz@trec.texas.gov 512-936-3177

-AMS coordinates the regular meetings of policy makers appointed by the Governor, implements the decisions of the Commission and Board, coordinates with key stakeholders and other branches of government, directs day to day operations and manages major initiatives of the agency in education, licensing, and industry regulation programs.
+The executive division coordinates the regular meetings of policy makers appointed by the Governor, implements the decisions of the Commission and Board, coordinates with key stakeholders and other branches of government, directs day to day operations and manages major initiatives of the agency in education, licensing, and industry regulation programs.
 The division includes the TREC Executive Director/ TALCB Commissioner, General Counsel to TREC, General Counsel to TALCB, as well as government and public affairs personnel.